Food As Medicine: Preconception, Pregnancy, and Postpartum

 -Angela Plunkett, RN, IBLCC

-Accreditation Statement: In support of improving patient care, Rush University Medical Center is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
-This activity is being presented without bias and without commercial support.
+In support of improving patient care, this activity has been planned and implemented by RUSH University Medical Center and American College of Lifestyle Medicine.
+RUSH University Medical Center is Jointly accredited by the Accreditation Council for Continuing Medical Education, Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing medical education for the healthcare team.

-For Medicine: Rush University Medical Center designates this enduring material for a maximum of 3.0 AMA PRA Category 1 Credit(s)™.
+For Medicine: RUSH University Medical Center designates this enduring material for a maximum of 3.00 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

-For Nursing: Rush University Medical Center designates this enduring material for a maximum of 3.0 nursing contact hour(s).
+For Nursing: RUSH University Medical Center designates this enduring material for a maximum of 3.00 nursing contact hour(s).

-For Pharmacy: Rush University Medical Center designates this knowledge-based enduring material for a maximum of 3.0 contact hour(s) for pharmacists.
+For Pharmacy: RUSH University Medical Center designates this knowledge-based activity for a maximum of 3.00 contact hour(s) for pharmacists.

-For Dieticians: This enduring material has been approved by the Commission on Dietetic Registration for 3.0 CPEUs.
+For Dieticians: This enduring material has been approved by the Commission on Dietetic Registration.
+Completion of this activity awards 3.00 CPEUs.

-For Social Work: As a Jointly Accredited Organization, Rush University Medical Center is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved continuing education (ACE) program.
+For Social Work: As a Jointly Accredited Organization, RUSH University Medical Center is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved continuing education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 Regulatory boards are the final authority on courses accepted for continuing education credit.
-Social workers completing this course receive 3.0 general continuing education credits.
+Social workers completing this course receive 3.00 general continuing education credits.

-For Physical Therapy or Occupational Therapy: Rush University Medical Center is an approved provider for physical therapy (216.000378) and occupational therapy (224.000220) by the Illinois Department of Professional Regulation.
-Rush University Medical Center designates this enduring material for 3.0 continuing education credits.
+For physical therapy or occupational therapy: RUSH University Medical Center is an approved provider for physical therapy (216.000378) and occupational therapy (224.000220) by the Illinois Department of Professional Regulation.
+RUSH University Medical Center designates this enduring material for 3.00 continuing education credits.

-For ABIM MOC: Successful completion of this activity, which includes participation in the evaluation component, enables the participant to earn up to 3.0 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
+ABIM MOC: Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 3.00 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participation completion information to ACCME for the purpose of granting ABIM MOC credit.

-For ABLM MOC: The American Board of Lifestyle Medicine has approved 3.0 maintenance of certification credits (MOC) for this learning activity.
+ABLM MOC: The American Board of Lifestyle Medicine has approved 3 maintenance of certification credits (MOC) for this learning activity.

 Unapproved Uses of Drugs/Devices: In accordance with requirements of the FDA, the audience is advised that information presented in this continuing medical education activity may contain references to unlabeled or unapproved uses of drugs or devices.
 Please refer to the FDA approved package insert for each drug/device for full prescribing/utilization information.